 These days, you can take appointments online, and also get your test results on your devices.
 This saves you from extra trips to the hospital and eases the burden on healthcare resources as well.
 This helps hospitals and clinics deal with more cases efficiently, and results in a more organized medical system.

 Artificial intelligence is a constantly developing field and has numerous applications.
 While it is mostly related to computing and gaming, it has played a major role in improving diagnostics.
 In many cases, AI has been known to detect cancer and other such diseases at their very early stages.
+AI plays a crucial function in Healthcare in many ways, such as brain tumor classification, medical image analysis, etc. Enroll in the Artificial Intelligence course to understand more about Artificial Intelligence in health care.

 Therefore, it is an important part of the healthcare industry.
 Its learning algorithms take millions of cases and results, so they can detect anomalies in almost undetectable cases as well.
 This has revolutionized disease prevention and treatment and resulted in many lives saved.